One of the most common questions that gets asked in our Solo Female Travelers community is “Where do you recommend to go for my first solo trip?“.

 Our take: Italy continues to capture the imagination of solo female travelers with fantastic food, romance, love stories and incredible culture.
 Take normal precautions and enjoy.

 Japan is one of the most mystical, mythical and exotic countries for solo female travelers.
-It is an incredibly safe country where crime is practically unheard of and this makes it a very appealing destination for women traveling solo for the first time.
+It is one of the safest countries for solo female travel, where crime is practically unheard of and this makes it a very appealing destination for women traveling solo for the first time.

 The country is diverse and largely undiscovered outside of the two main cities of Tokyo and Kyoto.
 There are mountains, archipelagos, incredible food, rich heritage and fascinating cultural elements that attract the most curious travelers.